retro16/acsi2stm/doc/firmware.md

 * Upgrade the firmware with `HDDFLASH.TOS`
   * Check version number on the splash screen
 * Test setting date via `CONTROL.ACC` then power cycle the ST to test RTC
+* Check that both cards can be used correctly
 * Run `SWAPTEST.TOS` on GemDrive cards
   * Use the FAT32 card as SD card 1
   * Use the ExFAT card as SD card 2
 * Run `CHARGEN.TOS` and check the result on the ST and on a PC
-* Copy `GEMDRIVE.PRG` to the floppy disk
 * Check hotplug card type change
   * Eject the ExFAT card
-  * Rename the 5-30MB disk image to `hd0.img`
+  * Rename the ICD disk image to `hd0.img`
   * Re-insert the ExFAT card
   * Check that the card cannot be accessed anymore
-* Reboot the ST with the 3 cards inserted
-* Open ICD folder
-  * Run `ICDBOOT.PRG`
-  * Run `ICDFMT.PRG`
-  * On both the unformatted SD card and the ExFAT card with the image
+* On the ExFAT card, rename the PP driver to `hd0.img` and boot the PP driver along with GemDrive.
+Do a few file operations from the desktop to test it.
-    * Create 1 partition, size does not matter
+* Insert the raw ICD card only in the last slot
-    * Reboot the ST
+* Boot from the ICD card
+* Check that C: to F: are all available
-    * Make the raw SD card bootable with `HDUTIL.PRG`
+* Hot swap to the ExFAT card
-* Test ICD hot swapping (must indicate "media change")
+* Test ICD hot swapping: must indicate "media change" when opening a drive
 * Test ICD `IDCHECK.PRG`
 * Test ICD `RATEHD.PRG`
+* Hot insert the FAT32 card into the first slot
-* Run `ACSITEST.TOS` on an ICD card
+* Run `ACSITEST.TOS` and test on id 2
+* On the ExFAT card, rename the acsi2stm image to hd0.img
+* Boot with the ICD, ExFAT and FAT32 cards inserted
+* GemDrive should load via `GEMDRIVE.PRG`
+* All cards should be accessible
-* Copy the release package onto one ICD card
+* Copy some files from one card to another, check that copies aren't corrupted
-* Copy the release package between the 2 ICD cards
-* Copy the release package back to another folder of the GemDrive card.
-Check the result on a PC with diff.
-* Reboot with no ACSI2STM, then hot plug it and run `GEMDRIVE.PRG` from floppy
+* Reboot with no ACSI2STM and no SD, then hot plug it and boot with the boot floppy
-* On the ExFAT card, rename the PP driver to `hd0.img` and boot the PP driver along with GemDrive.
-Do a few file operations from the desktop to test it.
+* Check that drives C: to E: exist
 * Follow the doc to setup and test EmuTOS
 * Run a compatible desktop app under EmuTOS on GemDrive
-* If any ASM file was changed, check that the program still assembles with GenST 2.x and runs fine.
+* If any ASM file was changed, check that the program still assembles with GenST 2.x and runs fine
-* Enable ACSI strict mode via jumper and check that GemDrive doesn't boot but ICD does.
+* Enable ACSI strict mode via jumper and check that GemDrive doesn't boot but ICD does
-* Turn power off.
+* Turn power off
-* Set the ACSI2STM id offset to 3 with a jumper.
-* Plug the secondary ACSI2STM unit.
+* Plug the secondary ACSI2STM unit
-* Insert the Atari AHDI SD card in the first slot of the secondary unit.
+* Insert the Atari AHDI SD card in the first slot of the secondary unit
-* On the main ACSI2STM unit, insert only the GemDrive card.
+* On the main ACSI2STM unit, insert only the GemDrive card
-* Boot the ST and run `GEMDRIVE.PRG` from floppy.
+* Insert the boot floppy and boot the ST
-* Check that both C: (AHDI) and F: (GemDrive) are available.
+* Check that both C: (AHDI) and F: (GemDrive) are available
 * Check that available RAM is reasonable by running `SYSINFO.PRG`
-* Copy `EMUTOS.PRG` from F: to C:.
+* Copy `EMUTOS.PRG` from F: to C:
 * On F: copy `EMUTOS.PRG` to `EMUTOS.SYS`
 * Reboot on the GemDrive card, EmuTOS should boot
 * Delete `EMUTOS.SYS` from the GemDrive card